shreyasg-git/sidenotes/README.md

 ---

-## Features in planning - PRs are welcomed!!
+## Features in planning - PRs are welcomed!!!

 - [x] Inject selection using right click context menu
 - [x] Keyboard shortcut to open the sidepanel